beard-programmer/read_it/README.md

 Software engineering books I highly recommend to take a look it.
 I believe every book in this file would somehow benefit any person interested in and passionate about Software Engineering.
+Resources are sorted by its value in respective area.
+Every resource is presented with a link to a shop/website like this -> [🔗](https://github.com/supostatekx/read_it)

 ⁇(WIP) Domain Modeling Made Functional (S. Wlaschin) [🔗](https://www.amazon.com/Domain-Modeling-Made-Functional-Domain-Driven/dp/1680502549)